couchbaselabs/observability/CONTRIBUTING.md

 #### CMOS container

-Ensure that the documnetation looks correct when viewed via the landing page.
+Ensure that the documentation looks correct when viewed via the landing page.

 If there are certain aspects of the documentation that are only relevant when packaged inside the container, use `ifdef::env-packaged[]` to delimit these.
 For example: